bakks/butterfish/README.md

   -V, --version                  Print version information and exit.

   -m, --model="gpt-5.4"    GPT model to use for the prompt.
+  -r, --reasoning-effort="medium"
+                                 Reasoning effort for the prompt request.
+                                 Automatically disabled for models that don't
+                                 support reasoning.
   -n, --num-tokens=1024          Maximum number of tokens to generate.

 ```